 How to transfer data from one phone to another

 Over the last couple of years, Google has perfected Android’s backup and restore feature and made it easy to Android switch.
 As long as the option is enabled, your phone should handle saving your app data, call history, contacts, device settings, and even SMS text messages to your Google Drive account.

 By going this route, when you enter the setup process on a new Android phone, Google should offer you the option to restore all of this data from the cloud.
-Just select the latest backup and the handset will handle the work to copy data across.
+Just select the latest backup, and the handset will handle the work to copy data across.

 Option 2: ADB backup

-But, as this process involves using Google’s developer tools, we caution you to only use this option if you have prior experience using ADB or you’re ok going slowly and cautiously on your journey.
+But, as this process involves using Google’s developer tools, we caution you only to use this option if you have prior experience using ADB or you’re ok going slowly and cautiously on your journey.

 When you’ve got your new device set up and plugged into your computer, run the adb restore <filepath>/backup.ab command.
-A similar window will pop up on your phone asking you if you would like to restore the backed up data.
+A similar window will pop up on your phone asking if you would like to restore the backed up data.
 After several minutes, you should see a rough copy of your old device on your new one.

 How to transfer apps from one Android to another Android phone